-Exit costs payable to the employee are treated as remuneration and are included in Note 29 Officers' Remuneration for those staff who have received more that £50,000.
+Exit costs payable to the employee are treated as remuneration and are included in Note 29 Officers' Remuneration for those staff whose remuneration exceeds £50,000.

 Note 39 - Pensions Schemes Accounted for as Defined Contribution Schemes

 Teachers' Pension Scheme

 Teachers employed by the Council are members of the Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE).
 The Scheme provides teachers with specified benefits upon their retirement, and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.